Opeyemi-Omotayo/Rau-weather-app/README.md

 # Weather App

-The Weather App is a modern, responsive, and performance-focused web application that provides real-time and forecast weather data.
+This Weather App is a modern, responsive, and performance-focused web application that provides real-time and forecast weather data.
 It is designed to be intuitive, fast, and customizable, leveraging cutting-edge frontend technologies such as React 19, TypeScript, Tailwind CSS, and Vite.

 The app integrates with a Open Meteo weather API to display location-based forecasts, hourly breakdowns, and additional insights in a visually appealing UI built with Shadcn components.